rook/rook/design/safe-disruption-of-nodes-with-osds.md

 After a disrupted node is brought back up, the agent could check the next nodes that have the same `ceph.rook.io/tenant-clusters`

+## Why not use PodDisruptionBudget?

+PodDisruptionBudget cannot work on the node level because it is not aware of node disruption.
+Since there can be multiple osds per node, disruption is not tied to a number of OSD pods.
+Ex: It is ok to have 5 osds down on one node (as all data will be replicated on the same node/failure-domain), but not ok to have 2 down accross nodes.